 There is another smaller lesion at the right side of Douglas pouch with fat content, probably another fat-containing ovarian lesion, suggestive of mature cystic teratoma.

 Mild free ascites seen at the right peri-hepatic space and pouch of Douglas.

 Immature ovarian teratoma represents less than 1% of ovarian teratomas.
-It is an uncommon ovarian germ cell tumour, which differs from the far more common mature ovarian teratomas (dermoid cysts).
+It is an uncommon ovarian germ cell tumor, which differs from the far more common mature ovarian teratomas (dermoid cysts).
 It is usually seen in young females, as in this example.
-It appears on CT as a large cystic lesion with solid components that shows coarse calcifications and streaks of fat
+It appears on CT as a large cystic lesion with solid components that shows coarse calcifications and streaks of fat.

 Immature ovarian teratoma can be associated with another mature or immature cystic teratomas 1.